Boating America Feature Letter from Jerry Hay of Terre Haute, Indiana

 recovering from a feat that would have made Crocodile Dundee proud of me.

-After resting for a while and pondering whether I might be getting too old
+After resting for a while and pondering whether I might be getting too old for

 this stuff, I hiked back to my dock and got my other boat.
 Then went